dbforge/nUpdate/README.md

 Installation
 ------

 There is currently no real installation, just download the whole solution and build it.
-If you are using .NET 4.0 and use the binaries located in "Provide TAP", you will have to install Microsoft.Bcl (Microsoft Async) in order to use the library as it implements async-await for the TAP.
+If you are using .NET 4.0 and the binaries located in "Provide TAP", you will have to install Microsoft.Bcl (Microsoft Async) in order to use the library as it implements async-await for the TAP.
 With .NET 4.5, you won't have to install anything, neither in "No TAP", nor in "Providing TAP".
 Make sure to start nUpdate Administration with admin privileges the first time, so that the registry key for the extension can be created.
 A documentation, on how to use nUpdate's components and how to customize it, will follow soon.

 Roadmap